-- No change in the current formal setting of the family courts or the nomenclature used, although this is a classic example of how the Family Justice Board could revisit the matter as time passes and experience evolves.
-[FJ130] - 2.
+- 1. No change in the current formal setting of the family courts or the nomenclature used, although this is a classic example of how the Family Justice Board could revisit the matter as time passes and experience evolves.
+[FJ134] - 2.
 A renewed emphasis on the use of plain and simple language by judiciary and the legal profession in family courts.
-[FJ131] - 3.
+[FJ135] - 3.
 No change in the role of the lay magistracy in the family courts.
-[FJ132]

-OPEN JUSTICE
+[FJ136] - 4.
+An annual lecture on the current state of family law.
+[FJ137]

+Open justice
-18.1 There are few more difficult issues in family justice than the matter of open justice and the reporting of cases.
-There is a tension between concerns about "secret justice" and legitimate expectations of privacy and confidentiality for the family.
-Both standpoints are valid and the question is whether they are irreconcilable.

-18.2 The starting point for consideration of publicity in the family courts, as in all courts, is the principle of open justice.
+- 18.1 There are few more difficult issues in family justice than the matter of open justice and the reporting of cases.
+There is a tension between concerns about 'secret justice' and legitimate expectations of privacy and confidentiality for the family.
+Both standpoints are valid and the question is whether they are irreconcilable. - 18.2 The starting point for consideration of publicity in the family courts, as in all courts, is the principle of open justice.
 Open justice promotes the rule of law.
 It also promotes public confidence in the legal system.
-The principle has a long history, dating back to a seminal case in 1913 wherein it was described as at the heart of our justice system.

-18.3 Since the enactment of The Human Rights Act 1998, the common law principle of open justice has been reinforced in different forms, by Art.
-6 and Art.
-10 of the European Convention on Human Rights and Fundamental Freedoms (ECHR).
-It has been held that the principle of open justice is to be derogated from only to the extent that it is strictly necessary to do so.

-18.4 Most applications in the Family Proceedings Court (FPC), the Family Care Centre (FCC) and the family division are heard "in private" - that is, "in chambers".
-Members of the public are not permitted to attend hearings held "in private".
-Duly accredited members of the media are often permitted to attend hearings of family proceedings held in private in the family division, the FCCs and the FPC, subject to the power to exclude them on specified grounds.
-This is different from hearings "in camera", where neither media representatives nor members of the public can attend.

-18.5 We are witnessing a particularly complex and changing landscape populated by, on the one hand, judges trying to strike a balance between what it is appropriate for the media to report or publish in cases - which, by their nature, are necessarily personal and potentially life changing - and, on the other hand, ensuring the privacy, safety and anonymity of the parties, specifically the children and young people involved.
-It is a challenging task for the family justice system to strike an appropriate and fair balance between public accountability and transparency in the manner in which family cases are decided upon - ensuring that the public maintain confidence in the system and a belief that decisions are not taken by judges based on the
+The principle has a long history, dating back to a seminal case in 19131 wherein it was described as being at the heart of our justice system.2 - 18.3 Since the enactment of the Human Rights Act 1998, the common law principle of open justice has been reinforced in different forms by art.
+6 and art.
+10 of the European Convention on Human Rights.
+It has been held that the principle of open justice is to be derogated from only to the extent that it is strictly necessary to do so.3 - 18.4 Most applications in the Family Proceedings Court (FPC), the Family Care Centre (FCC) and the Family Division are heard 'in private' that is, 'in chambers'.
+Members of the public are not permitted to attend hearings held in private.
+Duly accredited members of the media are often permitted to attend hearings of family proceedings held in private in the Family Division, the FCCs and the FPCs, subject to the power to exclude them on specified grounds.
+This is different from hearings in camera, where neither media representatives nor members of the public can attend. - 18.5 We are witnessing a particularly complex and changing landscape populated by, on the one hand, judges trying to strike a balance between what it is appropriate for the media to report or publish in cases which, by their nature, are necessarily personal and potentially life-changing and, on the other hand, ensuring the privacy, safety and anonymity of the parties, specifically the children and young people involved.
+It is a challenging task for the family justice system to strike an appropriate and fair balance between public accountability and transparency in the manner in which family cases are decided upon ensuring that the public maintain confidence in the system and a belief that decisions are not taken by judges based on the evidence of unaccountable experts or a malicious parent whilst equally

-Scott v Scott [1913] AC 417
+1 Scott v Scott [1913] AC 417.

-&lt;sup>107 R v Legal Aid Board, ex parte Kaim Todner [1999] QB 966; Global Torch Limited v Apex Global Management Limited [2013] 1 WLR 2993; R (Guardian News and Media Limited) v City of Westminster Magistrates' Court and The Government of the USA [2013] QB 618.
+2 R v Legal Aid Board, ex parte Kaim Todner [1999] QB 966; Global Torch Limited v Apex Global Management Limited and Others [2013] EWCA Civ 819; R (On the Application of Guardian News and Media Limited) v City of Westminster Magistrates' Court and Another (Article 19 Intervening); Guardian News and Media Ltd v The Government of the United States of America and Another [2013] QB 618.